-Culver-Stockton’s 140-acre campus overlooking the Mississippi River is home to nearly 1000 students who choose from more than 60 majors and minors.
+Culver-Stockton College's 140-acre campus overlooking the Mississippi River is home to over 1,000 students who choose from more than 60 majors and minors.
 For more info on C-SC, Click Here.

 The Parent Association provides family members meaningful opportunities which allow you to share in your student’s collegiate journey.
 The Association will serve as a resource and guide while your student is enrolled here.